Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Comparison picture

 The JBL E65BTNC are above-average closed-back over-ears that are versatile for a variety of use cases.
-These noise-canceling headphones have decent isolation performance but might be a bit disappointing when compared to high-end headphones in the same price range.
+These noise cancelling headphones have decent isolation performance but might be a bit disappointing when compared to high-end headphones in the same price range.
 However, they do everything pretty well and should satisfy most users.
 When compared to other headphones below, they tend to lack a longer battery life or a compatible app.
-On the upside, they have better wireless range and the in-line microphone is a welcomed addition.
+On the upside, they have better wireless range, and the in-line microphone is a welcome addition.
 See our recommendations for the best noise cancelling headphones and the best noise cancelling headphones under $200.

 Bose QuietComfort 35 II/QC35 II Wireless 2018